kkousounnis/University-Academy-Web-Application-Spring-React/README.md

 9)A list of students that belong to more than one courses.

-10)Lastly, the program asks from the user a date and it should output a list of students who need to submit one or more assignments on the same calendar week as the given date.
+10)User can give a date and it should output a list of students who need to submit one or more assignments on the same calendar week as the given date.